Byron Baer: New Jersey Senate (19942005)

 In February 1993, Baer announced that he would run for the open seat in the New Jersey Senate being vacated by Matthew Feldman.
 Baer won the Bergen County organization line by only one vote over Englewood mayor Donald Aronson.
 He won the primary over Aronson and the general election over former Hackensack council member Mauro Mecca, with 60 percent of the vote in each.
 Baer was easily re-elected to three more terms before resigning in 2005.
 In 1997, he defeated Bogota mayor Steve Lonegan.

 In the Senate, Baer filled a variety of different leadership roles including as Democratic Senate Leader ex officio (2002–2003), Minority Leader pro tempore (1996–2001), and Senate Leader ex officio, a post he held from 2004.

 As Senator, Baer served on a variety of Senate committees including the Legislative Services Commission, Joint Committee on Public Schools, State Government, and Judiciary.
 He was also the chairman of the Senate Commerce Committee.

 Baer resigned from office effective September 8, 2005, citing his poor health.
 In the special election to complete his term, Loretta Weinberg defeated Ken Zisa for the Democratic Party endorsement after a protracted legal battle, won the general election, and was sworn in on November 10.

 Personal life

 Baer was a resident of Englewood, New Jersey.
 He was married to Linda Pollitt Baer, a New Jersey administrative law judge and former Bergen County Freeholder.
 His children are David Baer and Laura Baer and his stepchildren are Lara (Pollitt) Rodriquez and Roger Pollitt.

 Baer died on June 24, 2007 from congestive heart failure at an assisted living facility, following several years of ill-health.
+He was Jewish.